maranemil/ideation_persona_generator/project2ideation.md

 ## Ideation

-Create the idea for your project following the steps covered in our UX Crashcourse:
+Create the idea for your project following the steps covered in our UX Crash course:

 1. What am I making?
 2. Why am I making it in the first place?